patdx/sunrise-alarm-clock/README.md

 ## Summary

-When I lived in a dark bedroom with a very small window, I decided to create an alarm clock that simulated the sunrise.
-Electronics and  software from scratch.
+This project was inspired by a persistently dark bedroom with a very small window.
+I created an alarm clock (electronics and software) that simulated the sunrise.

 It made waking up much more pleasant!

 ## Features